gpariente/MakerMingle/README.md

 # MakerMingle 📐

-MakerMingle is all about DIY lovers, a platform to share your projects, views other and get inspired by DIY entusiats like you!
+MakerMingle is all about DIY lovers, a platform to share your projects, views other and get inspired by DIY enthusiasts like you!

 # 👩🏻‍💻 Development 👨🏻‍💻